Skip to content

 Day to day tasks

-• do research and publish your findings
+• carry out research and publish findings

-• plan and deliver lectures
+• plan and deliver lectures to students

 • give talks and manage displays and exhibitions